 GAMING FOR A LIVING

-Gaming is huge business.
+Electronic gaming is huge business.
 What was once a "nerdy" and socially ostracizing pastime has evolved into mainstream entertainment on par with film and television.
 It's socially acceptable for just about anyone from any walk of life to be seen playing a game in public on their phone, making their online game participation public on their Facebook wall or getting friends together for a motion-controlled party game on a weekend night.

 Mainstreaming means more customers, and more customers means more money.
 Mobile gaming alone is a $3 billion industry in the United States and a $30 billion industry worldwide, just recently overtaking the roughly $26 billion in console gaming revenues.
 When you include the PC market, MMOs worldwide do about $9 billion in business at present and are consistently growing at a rate of about $1 billion per year.
 When you've factored in all different possible forms of gaming and all the related hardware and merchandise sales, the video and computer gaming industry as a whole is in the $85 billion dollar range worldwide, and with plenty of room for further growth in developing countries.

 The point of all these numbers?
-When there's this much money flying around in an industry, there's plenty of ways to make your living in it.
+When there's this much money flying around in an industry, there are plenty of ways to make your living in it.
 Of course, most of this is centered around the making of games and the coverage of them, and the various support services necessary to the companies that do so.

 But how about making a living by simply playing the things?